Gay Cape Town – Fun, Friendly and Unique.

 A Special Dinner Occasion

-- Located in Clifton, The Bungalow offers breathtaking views of the Atlantic Ocean and a chic, beachy atmosphere.
-This restaurant is ideal for sunset dining, with a beautiful open-air deck providing unbeatable views.
+- Located in Clifton, The Bungalow has some of Cape Town’s best views of the Atlantic Ocean.
+The vibe is beachy, yet chic.
+Perfect for sunset dining, with a beautiful open-air deck providing unbeatable views.
 The menu features fresh seafood, sushi, and expertly crafted cocktails.

-- If you’d prefer to stay close to the energy of De Waterkant, Utopia offers a rooftop dining experience that lives up to its name.
-With 360-degree city views, this stylish restaurant provides the perfect backdrop for a memorable meal.
-The menu is a sophisticated blend of local and global influences, and the ambience is equally fitting for a romantic evening or a festive gathering with friends.
+- Looking to something closer to De Waterkant?
+Utopia offers a rooftop dining experience that lives up to its name.
+With 360-degree city views, the menu is a sophisticated blend of local and global influences, perfect for both a romantic evening.

 - Situated at the top of a silo in The Old Biscuit Mill, The Pot Luck Club offers panoramic views of Cape Town and a menu of innovative small plates.
 Designed to be shared, the dishes blend global flavours with local ingredients.